MelahGhislain/weekly-challenge/file-structure/README.md

 # File Structure Visualizer

 This little project is a file structure visualizer implemented using React TypeScript.
 It displays a hierarchical structure of files and folders, allowing users to expand and collapse the tree to explore the contents.
+[Code pen](https://codepen.io/melahghislain/pen/PoXoeYr)

 ![Demo](/file-structure/public/demo.png)